-Rebecca is a photographer based in New York.
-She's also a creative principal at the top of the photo production world.
-Over a billion people globally have seen her creative work.
+Rebecca is a budding international nature photographer based in New York.
+She's also been a creative principal in the photo production world, working with everyone from Beyonce to Barbara.
+Over a billion people have seen her creative work.

-Previous to photography, in 2000, Rebecca founded, and still is the creative principal of a photo production/editorial company.
+In 2000, as a creative principal in commercial photography, Rebecca founded a photo production/editorial company.
 She has been on the creative team for projects of multiple Grammy and Academy Award-winning artists like Beyonce, Rihanna, Madonna, Michael Jackson, Barbara Streisand, and Nobel Laureate, Bob Dylan.
-Rebecca's work has been published in Vogue, Vanity Fair, Elle, Harper’s Bazaar, Allure, Flaunt, and French and American Photo.
+Her work has been published in Vogue, Vanity Fair, Elle, Harper’s Bazaar, Allure, Flaunt, and French and American Photo.

 Rebecca was born in Germany and later raised in America's midwest.
 She's a consultant to the United Nation’s Harmony With Nature Programme and she’s been a volunteer Ambassador for Opus Award-winning St. Luke's Foundation in Haiti.
 With an interest in psychology and neuroscience, from 2010-2016, Rebecca became a highly trained personal development coach and mentor.
 She’s collaborated with the Dalai Lama Fellowship, the United Nations Leadership Development Programme, and was a partner and staff development coach at startup Human Condition Safety.
 Rebecca has guest lectured at New York University, San Francisco's Academy of Art University, was the keynote at Northwestern University's GES leadership summit, and she's a member of NYU's think tank PACH - Project for the Advancement of our Common Humanity.